apache/couchdb/README.md

 `sudo` is only necessary when installing to a prefix which is not user-writeable.
 In any case, the installer tries to chown the database directory and logfile to the user who configured BigCouchbigcouch.

+Run into any issues?
+Check out our wiki, https://github.com/cloudant/bigcouch/wiki/Troubleshooting

 #### Starting BigCouch

     $PREFIX/bin/bigcouch